-Bill Mauk is the founding partner of the Boise, Idaho law firm of Mauk Miller, PLLC, and its predecessor firms dating to 1995.
+Bill Mauk is the founding partner of the Boise, Idaho law firm of Mauk, Miller, Hawkins PLLC, and its predecessor firms dating to 1995.
 Bill has over 40 years of trial and appellate litigation experience, principally in the areas of employment law, personal injury and wrongful death matters, complex litigation, and disputes among owners of closely-held businesses.

 Over the course of his career, Bill has tried scores of civil and criminal jury trials, participated in 38 appeals to the Idaho Supreme Court and Court of Appeals, 10 appeals to the Ninth and Federal Circuit U.S. Courts of Appeal and two appeals to the U.S. Supreme Court.

 Bill is a past President of the Idaho Trial Lawyers Association, a former Chair of the Association of Trial Lawyers of America (ATLA) Employee Rights Law Section, and was on the Board of the Westerns States Trial Lawyers Association.
 He previously served as a member of the Idaho Governor’s Advisory Committee on Workers’ Compensation and as a Manager of the Idaho Industrial Special Indemnity Fund.
 He is a Diplomat of the National College of Advocacy, a past Co-Chair of the NCA Board of Trustees, and served on the ATLA/AAJ Board of Governors from 1997 to 2008.